Music Aptitude Test

 The questions are in relation to Pitch, Melody, Rhythm and Texture as follows:

-Pitch: for these questions, candidates listen to two sounds and have to indicate whether the second sound is the same as the first, or whether it is higher or lower.
-There are twenty of these questions and some of the pitches are less than a semitone apart.
+Pitch: Candidates listen to two sounds and indicate whether the second sound is the same, higher, or lower than the first.
+There are 20 questions, with some pitches less than a semitone apart.

-Melody: for these questions, candidates listen to two tunes consisting of five notes.
-Candidates have to decide whether the second tune is the same as the first or if one of the notes has been altered.
-If there is a change, candidates will be expected to identify which note has been altered, by giving the number of the note.
-There are ten questions in this section.
+Melody: Candidates listen to two five-note tunes and decide if the second is the same or if one note has been altered.
+If altered, they must identify which note changed by its number.
+There are 10 questions in this section.

-Rhythm: for these questions, candidates listen to two patterns of notes and have to decide whether the second pattern is the same as, or different from, the first, and where any difference occurs.
-Each rhythm will be four beats (or pulses) in length.
-There are ten questions in this section.
+Rhythm: Candidates listen to two four-beat note patterns and determine if the second is the same or different from the first, identifying where any difference occurs.
+There are 10 questions in this section.

-First stage music test results will be published on Wednesday 18th September around midday.
-All successful and unsuccessful applicants who attend Stage 1 of the music test will be able to log in to the parent portal and view their mark, prior to commencement of the Music Aptitude Test Second Stage week.
+First stage music test results will be published on Wednesday, 18th September, around midday.
+All applicants can log in to the parent portal to view their scores and check whether they have been successful in progressing to stage 2, before the second stage of the Music Aptitude Test begins.

 The examiners establish musical aptitude by determining accuracy (maximum 15 marks), musicality (maximum 15 marks) and musical communication (maximum 15 marks), awarding a total score out of 45.
-Marks are given irrespective of the proficiency level of the piece, which does not require any familiarity with music theory or other previous musical knowledge.
+The proficiency level of the piece is irrelevant, and no prior music theory knowledge is required.
 These are the only criteria for assessment and no other factors are considered when reaching a decision with regard to the overall score.

 Music Aptitude Test Second Stage: